kaosat-dev/Blenvy/tools/bevy_components/README.md

 > Important:
   the tooling is still in the early stages, even if it is feature complete : use with caution!.

+> IMPORTANT !! if you have previously used v0.1 , v0.2 had a breaking change, please see [this](#regenerate-ui-values) section on how to upgrade your data to v0.2.\
+This problem should not be present going forward

 ## Installation:

 * grab the latest release zip file from the releases tab (choose the bevy_components releases !)